GLOBAL MARKETS-Gold rallies on U.S.-China row, Apple news slams stocks

 By Herbert Lash

-NEW YORK, July 23 (Reuters) - The dollar slipped to an almost two-year low and gold rose further on Thursday as a gauge of global equities retreated on concerns about a potential probe of Apple Inc AAPL.O took the wind out of the high-flying tech sector.
+NEW YORK, July 23 (Reuters) - The dollar slipped to an almost two-year low and gold rose further on Thursday as a gauge of global equities retreated on concerns about a potential probe of Apple Inc AAPL.O, which knocked the wind out of the high-flying tech sector.

 Equity markets had been trading slightly lower before the Apple news on concerns about labor market weakness due to the coronavirus pandemic and deteriorating U.S.-China relations.